Frequently Asked Questions

 The Dean of the Graduate School will review the information with the committee chair to make a decision.

 We do not provide or store printed copies of your dissertation.
-However, you may purchase printed copies of your work at the following locations:
+However, students may purchase printed copies of their work at the following locations: